Website icon Xpert.Digital

 Next-generation display technology

-The Samsung Galaxy XR sets new standards in visual presentation by utilizing two Micro-OLED displays, each with 4K resolution.
-The displays offer an impressive pixel density of 4,032 PPI and a combined 29 million pixels, a significant increase over the Apple Vision Pro's 23 million pixels.
+The Samsung Galaxy XR sets new standards in visual display by using two 4K Micro-OLED displays.
+These displays offer an impressive pixel density of 4,032 PPI, reaching a combined total of 29 million pixels – a significant increase over the Apple Vision Pro with its 23 million pixels.
 This higher pixel count promises sharper text, clearer images, and an overall superior visual experience for users.

-The Micro-OLED panels used are from Sony and utilize the same technology used in Apple's Vision Pro.
-However, Samsung plans to take over display production itself in the medium term to gain greater control over the supply chain and potentially save costs.
+The micro-OLED panels used are from Sony and utilize the same technology as Apple's Vision Pro.
+However, Samsung plans to take over display production itself in the medium term to gain greater control over the supply chain and achieve potential cost savings.

 The processor supports a maximum resolution of 4.3K per eye at 90 frames per second and can simultaneously process data from up to 12 cameras.
 This performance enables advanced features such as dynamic foveated rendering, space warp, and game super resolution.